 Becky has spent over thirty years working with individuals and organizations focused on medical crisis support.
 During the first half of her career, Becky served as a hospice chaplain.
 She then distilled what she learned from a wide variety of individuals making their way through shocking times into seven common elements of resilience.

 Becky connected those fundamentals to stories, resources, and action steps, becoming a professional speaker to medical and business organizations.
 In 2015 she published After the Shock: Getting You Back on The Road to Resilience When Crisis Hits You Head On.
 Whether consulting with global organizations like Ronald McDonald House Charities® or voicing the stories of inspiring people, Becky shares compassionate, practical ways to care for self and others when life turns upside down.
-When she became the caregiver to both her 96-year-old mother and her 36-year-old daughter with a rare disease, Becky saw a need in the often-siloed world of medicine.
-Now as the developer and host of The Common Voice of Rare Disease, she provides a way for patients, families, caregivers, advocates, researchers, medical and pharmaceutical professionals, plus policy makers to share their wisdom on a central platform.
+When she became the caregiver to both her 96-year-old mother and her 36-year-old daughter with a rare disease, Becky experienced the role of caregiver rather than simply observing it.

 Parvathy Krishnan is Director of Patient Engagement for the Rare Disease Innovations Institute (RDII), formed to support the global rare disease community accessing resources and championing the patient voice to drive actionable change.